 What needs to happen in Belgium?

 On 14th December 2018 at the UN Climate Conference in Katowice (Poland), Rail Freight Forward launched its action plan to drastically reduce the negative impact of freight transport on the planet and mobility.
-This plan, which explains the conditions necessary to make the modal shift a reality, was also detailed in Belgium by the new Belgian Forum of Rail Freight Operators.
+This plan, which explains the conditions necessary to make the modal shift a reality, was also detailed locally by the Belgian Rail Freight Forum, consisting of rail freight operators active in Belgium.

-In Belgium, the Belgian Forum of Rail Freight Operators has the ambition to increase double the volumes of goods transported by rail by 2030.
+In Belgium, the Belgian Rail Freight Forum has the ambition to double the volumes of goods transported by rail by 2030.
 They aim to do this by continuing to focus on innovative solutions that can be competitive with road transport in terms of frequency, reliability, flexibility, price and service.

 Next to this, the Belgian Forum asks the government to develop a transport policy that encourages a healthy modal mix with rail freight as backbone.
 Specifically, they ask the government to take action on three levels: